Canned CornShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Once opened, promptly transfer any unused portions to a clean, food-grade storage container and refrigerate.
+Once opened, promptly transfer any unused portion to a clean, food-grade storage container and refrigerate.